Spinal injury claims

 Lumbar spinal stenosis is a term used to describe a narrowing spinal canal.
 The narrowing may not cause any symptoms.
 However, the narrowing may progress to cause squeezing (compression) of the spinal nerves or compression of the spine.

-Narrowing that affects the spinal cord is sometimes called a myelopathy.
-More than one level of spine may be affected.
+Narrowing that affects the spinal cord is sometimes called myelopathy.
+More than one level of the spine may be affected.
 The blood supply to the nerves in the spine may also be temporarily reduced by compression.
 The lower end of the spinal cord is at the level of the first or second lumber bone.
 The nerves from the spinal cord then form a structure called conus medullaris.
 This spinal nerve continues to branch out below the conus medullaris to form the cauda equina pressure on the cauda equina causing cauda equine syndrome.
-This syndrome affects the bowel and bladder function as well as causes numbness in the saddle area, which is around the back passage.
+This syndrome affects the bowel and bladder function as well as causing numbness in the saddle area, which is around the back passage.

 If a surgical procedure goes wrong due to negligence, resulting in the aforementioned, you can claim lumbar spine injury compensation.
-Our team of expert spinal cord injury claims solicitors are here to help you, even with lumbar spine stenosis nhs claims.
+Our team of expert spinal cord injury claims solicitors are here to help you, even with lumbar spine stenosis NHS claims.

 No Fee No Win Spinal Injury Claims

 No fee no win spinal injury claim means that your solicitor will not charge you anything at all if your spinal injury claim is unsuccessful.
-This type of agreement is also called conditional fee agreement.
+This type of agreement is also called a conditional fee agreement.